maniginam/maniginam.github.io/_posts/2020-06-26-Twinkle-Twinkle-Little-Stars.md

 date: 2020-06-26
 ---

-oh... time management is a pain!
+oh... time management...
 I'm so bad at it.

 That being said, I completed euler 5 today and started & completed euler 6--it was kind of an easier one, so i just did it.
 Still, it was very exciting to have completed